nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 This is because code like that would be the naive desugaring of `vec.push(vec.len())`.
 RFC 2025 proposed instead an alternative desugaring for `vec.push(vec.len())` which allowed us to accept such borrows when in method-call form (but not otherwise).
+This works by using an alternate form of mutable borrow in which the borrowed path begins as *reserved* and only later becomes fully locked.
+During the reservation period, shared accesses are permitted.

 # Unresolved questions